mollyyx/Poem/BikePoem.md

 # Pray for Traction

-As I lay rubber down the street\
+As I lay rubber down the ground\
 I pray for traction\
 I can keep, but if I spin\
 and begin to slide,\